svaroqui/http_monitor/README.md

 Who you are?
 -----------
-The "Back Office" www.scrmabledb.org keep track in an encrypted database.
+The "Back Office" www.scrambledb.org keep track of trends in some encrypted database.
 We need a way to contact you to send alerts!

 - http_monitor_node_group=laptop